31 Summer Hygge Ideas to Nurture Yourself will set you on the right path to embracing the cozy side of living – even in the heat of summer!

 Every August the Perseid Meteor Shower takes place.

-The sight of shooting stars streaking across the sky never ceases to amaze me.
+The sight of shooting stars streaking across the sky never ceases to be amazing.

 Whether you have a large family reunion or a mini-reunion, it doesn’t matter.